Canop/broot/website/docs/documentation/usage.md

 ## Basics

-When you start broot, the current directory is displayed, with some directories open and or some lines truncated, in order to fit the available height.
+When you start broot, the current directory is displayed, with most often some directories open and some lines truncated, in order to fit the available height.

 The first line is called the root, and is currently selected.